JorchRL/Trying-out-vulkan/README.md

 ## Notes

 I'll add a Notes file with a small note or links to blog posts I wrote about the things I had to figure out to make it to that point.
 I'll add an index here.

 ## Goal

 My main goal is to get confortable working with a complex and low level API.
 As well as with C++.
 Of course, I also want to learn Vulkan itself.

+## Maybe Help me?

+Feel free to open an issue if you see a mistake, or have some idea that can help me get better at Vulkan, or some other comment, tip, trick you want to share with me.

 ## Vulkan-Tutorial.com